Did you trust your doctor to help you, only to suffer more harm?

 These are only a few of the medical malpractice scenarios that harm patients.
-If you have suffered physically, emotionally, or financially from a healthcare professional’s action, contact us to see if you have grounds for a lawsuit.
+If you have suffered physically, emotionally, or financially from a healthcare professional’s action, contact our law firm to see if you have grounds for a lawsuit.

 Why Do I Need a Lawyer for Medical Malpractice?

-If you have been injured by a healthcare provider, you need an attorney.
+If you have been injured by a healthcare provider, you need an experienced medical malpractice attorney in Kentucky.
 Medical professionals and intimidating insurance companies will challenge your lawsuit.
 You need experienced, knowledgeable legal professionals on your side.
 At Gerling Law, insurance companies don’t intimidate us.
-We will fight for the compensation you need.
+We will fight for the fair compensation you deserve.

 - Investigate your medical experience;